vochicong/ReNom/README.md

 - Add `Max, Avg Pooling 3d, nd`.
 - Add `Unpooling 2d`.

-#### Changes from 2.6.0
+#### Changes from 2.6.1
-- Bug fix of the class LayerNormalize.
-Not to raise index error when gpu calculation.
+- Bug fix of the class ConvNd, PoolNd(To be acceptable 1d data.)
-- Add an example of LayerNormalize.
+- Bug fix of the class Unpool2d, Unpoolnd2.

 ## Requirements